apache/apisix/docs/en/latest/plugins/zipkin.md

 ## Name

-[Zipkin](https://github.com/openzipkin/zipkin) is a OpenTracing plugin.
+`zipkin` is a plugin for [Zipkin](https://github.com/openzipkin/zipkin), which is a distributed tracing system.

 It's also works with `Apache SkyWalking`, which is support Zipkin v1/v2 format.